NOMspectra/NOMspectra/README.md

 ## Graphical interface

-There is small script for graphical interface lockateыd in
+There is small script for graphical interface lockated in

 https://github.com/nhslab/masslib_gui